vsvipul/SNTC-sysadmin-test-solutions/Network.md

 # Networking

-## 1 Information of all public facing hosts of IIT Mandi
+## 1. Information of all public facing hosts of IIT Mandi
-For this task, i simply used a program called nmap (Network Mapper), which is used to discover hosts and services on a network.
+For this task, i simply used a program called **nmap (Network Mapper)**, which is used to discover hosts and services on a network.
 I typed the following command in the terminal

 ```bash
 sudo nmap -O 14.139.34.0/24
 ```

-, which then gave me all the information about all the PCs, their ports open, and the OS version they were running.
+, which then **gave me all the information about all the PCs, their ports open, and the OS version** they were running.
 I am just pasting the complete report here, which justifies all the requirements, of this task.

 ```txt